Meiji era: Politics

 To further strengthen the authority of the State, the Supreme War Council was established under the leadership of Yamagata Aritomo (1838–1922), a Chōshū native who has been credited with the founding of the modern Japanese army and was to become the first constitutional Prime Minister.
 The Supreme War Council developed a German-style general staff system with a chief of staff who had direct access to the Emperor and who could operate independently of the army minister and civilian officials.

 The Constitution of the Empire of Japan was enacted on November 29, 1890.
 It was a form of mixed constitutional and absolute monarchy.
 The Emperor of Japan was legally the supreme leader, and the Cabinet were his followers.
 The Prime Minister would be elected by a Privy Council.
 In reality, the Emperor was head of state but the Prime Minister was the actual head of government.

 Class distinctions were mostly eliminated during modernization to create a representative democracy.
 The samurai lost their status as the only class with military privileges.
 However, during the Meiji period, most leaders in Japanese society (politics, business and military) were ex-samurai or descendants of samurai.

 The 1889 Meiji Constitution made relatively small concessions to civil rights and parliamentary mechanisms.
 Party participation was recognized as part of the political process.
-The Emperor shared his authority and give rights and liberties to his subjects.
+The Emperor shared his authority and gave rights and liberties to his subjects.
 It provided for the Imperial Diet (Teikoku Gikai), composed of a popularly elected House of Representatives with a very limited franchise of male citizens who were over twenty-five years of age and paid fifteen yen in national taxes (approximately 1% of the population).
 The House of Peers was composed of nobility and imperial appointees.
 A cabinet was responsible to the Emperor and independent of the legislature.
 The Diet could approve government legislation and initiate laws, make representations to the government, and submit petitions to the Emperor.
 The Meiji Constitution lasted as the fundamental law until 1947.

 In the early years of constitutional government, the strengths and weaknesses of the Meiji Constitution were revealed.
 A small clique of Satsuma and Chōshū elite continued to rule Japan, becoming institutionalized as an extra-constitutional body of genrō (elder statesmen).
-Collectively, the genro made decisions reserved for the Emperor, and the genro, not the Emperor, controlled the government politically.
+Collectively, the genrō made decisions reserved for the Emperor, and the genrō, not the Emperor, controlled the government politically.

 Throughout the period, however, political problems usually were solved through compromise, and political parties gradually increased their power over the government and held an ever-larger role in the political process as a result.
-Between 1891 and 1895, Ito served as Prime Minister with a cabinet composed mostly of genro who wanted to establish a government party to control the House of Representatives.
+Between 1891 and 1895, Ito served as Prime Minister with a cabinet composed mostly of genrō who wanted to establish a government party to control the House of Representatives.
 Although not fully realized, the trend toward party politics was well established.